xackery/rebuildeq-web/content/cards.md

 ---
-title: "Cards"
+title: "Card Augments"
-layout: "card"
+layout: "cards"
 # url: "/archives"
-summary: "List of Cards available as Augments on RebuildEQ"
+summary: "List of Cards Augments available on RebuildEQ"
 ---

 Rebuild EQ introduces a new style of augmenting inspired by Ragnarok Online.
-When you consider an NPC, you will see special tags associated with them, such as Dark Elf, Summoned, etc. These represent what the creature has a chance to drop.
+When you click a MonsterDex, you will see special tags associated with monsters, such as Dark Elf, Summoned, etc. These represent what the creature has a chance to drop.

 Card Name|Slot|Rarity|Lore
 --|--|--|--